bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

 ### To be introduced in this unit
 #### examples

+- Salk vaccine trials
+- dolphins
 - Fisher tea-tasting
-- Salk vaccine trials
-- dolphins(?)
-- Arceneaux et al 2010 experiment/matched study combo

 #### assumptions